lutierigb/shell-things/oputus-readme.md

 #### New Symbol Detected

-If a symbol(case-sensitive) is specified in **Notify when new symbol becomes available**, you will receieve a notification once it becomes available for trading.
+If a symbol(case-sensitive) is specified in `Notify when new symbol becomes available`, you will receieve a notification once it becomes available for trading.
 Useful when running the EA with symbol Bra50 and waiting for the next Bra50XXXYY to become available.
 Note this feature can not be backtested.

-### Other Stuff
+### Advanced Trading

-#### Stop buying after closing all positions

-Offer a simple way to prevent further orders once the current ones are closed.
+**Stop buying after closing all positions** Offer a simple way to prevent further orders once the current ones are closed.
 It's useful if you'd like to pause placing orders as soon as the current ones are closed.
 Has been used in the past to allow withdrawals from the account and also to rotate to a different symbol.

+Note: If you turn it on when there are no open orders, it will allow orders to be placed but will block further orders once they are closed.

+For the options below you usually don't want to change these settings.
+They exist for very specific use cases.
+Consult with Oputus Support before changing these settings.

+**Manage EA positions Only** Defaults to **True** which allows Oputus to only touch/manage its own orders.
+Manually created order via MT or others means won't be considered by this EA.
+Orders created by other EA with different Magic Numbers will also be ignored when this options is **True**.
+Setting it to **False** will allow the EA to manage all the buy orders, irrespective of the Magic Number.
+This will include orders placed manually by the user and orders from any other EAs running in the same account.

+**Forces the EA to apply Avg Price as TP** defaults to **False**.
+By default, the EA will only apply average price + TP in points after the first partial exit(one order has hit its take profit).
+Setting this option to **True** will force the EA to apply Average Price to all orders.
+So if the order has each their own TP, when this is set to **False** new TP will be applied to all open orders.

+### Other Stuff

 #### Authorization code